DigitalHarborFoundation/pi-portal-v1/src/lessons/accessing-your-site.md

   - Either option will work.
 Try both!
     - If you're accessing the content from your own Pi, you can use http://localhost -- however, you're using the Pi without the GUI so you won't be able to do this
     - If you're accessing the content from another computer/Pi, you need to use your Pi's local IP address
 - You should see your web content being served!
 - If not, begin troubleshooting the error codes and move from there
   - If you see the default Apache page and you've created your own content, check to make sure that your content is in the correct location on your Pi

 ## Organizating and Navigating Content

-Your content needs to be placed inside the */var/www/html/* directory for Apache to serve it.
+Your content needs to be placed inside the _/var/www/html/_ directory for Apache to serve it.
 This location can be configured in Apache's settings, but this is the default location.
-This location is Apache's *DirectoryIndex*, which is where Apache looks for content to serve.
+This location is Apache's _DocumentRoot_., which is where Apache looks for content to serve.
 Any new content that you add during this course should be inside this directory.

 Apache needs to know about the content, so this is a good first troubleshooting step if you're having trouble.
-This is true for individual files as well as folders If you haven't changed the configuration, you'll need to make sure that your HTML content, especially your *index.html* file, are included in this directory.
+This is true for individual files as well as folders If you haven't changed the configuration, you'll need to make sure that your HTML content, especially your _index.html_ file, are included in this directory.

-Your initial *index.html* is a single HTML file located inside */var/www/html/*.
-If you've created additional pages such as *about.html* you'll need to make sure that it also is placed in this directory.
+Your initial _index.html_ is a single HTML file located inside _/var/www/html/_.
+If you've created additional pages such as _about.html_ you'll need to make sure that it also is placed in this directory.

-**Note:** If you don't have an *index.html* file in this location, Apache won't serve content!
+**Note:** If you don't have an _index.html_ file in this location, Apache won't serve content!

-There are often times when you want tocreate new folders within Apache's *DirectoryIndex*.
+There are often times when you want tocreate new folders within Apache's _DocumentRoot_..
 Let's take a look at that process!

 ## Creating New Folders

 You may wonder why you'd want to create a new folder.
 This section touches on two practical reasons: content organization and separation of concerns.
-Let's look at a practical example: you plan on having a section of your site for *blog posts* and another for a *portfolio*.
+Let's look at a practical example: you plan on having a section of your site for _blog posts_ and another for a _portfolio_.
 Once you start having enough content inside each section, it may start to make sense to create additional folders for organizing it.

 ### Content Organization

 Suppose that you already have 15 potential blog posts written in a Google document and 5 portfolio entries.
 You'd like each item to be its own HTML page so that you can have unique links for each piece.
 You could create all of these as individual files in the */var/www/html/* folder and link to them on your site, but this could quickly become disorganized.
 Instead, you could create two new folders in the directory: blog and portfolio.
 Note that these folders can be named anything you'd like, but if the goal is content organization then the names should be recognizable and clear.

-Once these folders are created (remember, the ```mkdir``` command is used to do this), then you can navigate into the new folder (with the ```cd``` command) and make new files.
+Once these folders are created (remember, the `mkdir` command is used to do this), then you can navigate into the new folder (with the `cd` command) and make new files.
 For example, you'd navigate into your new blog folder and start creating each entry there.
 You could then even give each file a name that includes the date (optional) or just a title.
 Now you'll know that all of your blog content exists inside the blog folder!

 ### Separation of Concerns